aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/index.md

 All the commands are listed on [this](./commands.html) site.

 ## Permission System
-If you want to get more information about the permission system I made for the bot, check out [this](./permissionManagement.html) link.
+If you want to get more information about the permission system I made for the bot, check out [this](./permissionManagement.html) link.-->
+The l0c4lb0t will be out soon.

+Just wait for it.

+Will only take one month or two.